nologic/blog/_posts/2017-04-10-embedded-webserver.md

  return ret
 ```

-Once an `fprintf` is located, the script will look for `la` instructions.
+Once an `fprintf` is located, the script will look for `la` (load address) instructions.
 That is where the address for the function is loaded before bing used.
 I chose the `la` vs the `jalr` instruction as a means of reducing the number of instructions I have to consider.
 Then we call the `findPrintfStrings` function from earlier to extract the strings.
 Once the strings are extracted we can filter on a common filter for all error messages.
 We notice that, first, the error specifies the context before moving on to other information.
 So, we look for `"(%s,` to remove irrelevant `fprintf` occurrences.

 Finally, using the IDA api we look up the function address that contains the error message and add that to the list.
 The final output looks something like this: